Introduction

 JDK Open ————┤ │ Of Friends ————┤ │ IO Jay ————┤ Foo [Friends, Jay, Foo, IO, Open, Of, JDK] [Foo, Jay, IO, Friends, Of, Open, JDK] [Foo, IO, Jay, Of, JDK, Open, Friends] JDK ————┐ │ Of Open ————┤ │ IO ————┐ │ │ │ Foo │ │ Jay ————┘ Friends ————┘ [JDK, Open, Friends, IO, Jay, Foo, Of] [Friends, Jay, Foo, IO, Open, Of, JDK] [Foo, Jay, IO, Friends, Of, Open, JDK] JDK Open ————┤ │ Of Friends ————┤ │ IO Jay ————┤ Foo

-As we can see, the rolled tree was properly constructed with the immutable strategy, while the original tree remained unchanged.
+As we can see, the immutable strategy constructed the rolled tree properly, while preserving the state of the original tree.

 Summary

 In this article, we introduced a linear time algorithm for rolling binary trees and implemented it in Java.
-We relied on common design patterns and principles to make the implementation clean and flexible.
+We relied on common design patterns and principles to make the implementation clean and flexible, while ensuring appropriate encapsulation and loose coupling between the components.

 First, we showed how we can use generics and static factory methods to create data structures, such as binary trees, with a convenient syntax similar to the one used in the Java Collections & Map APIs.
 Then, we made use of the Visitor pattern to implement the preorder, inorder, and postorder tree traversals.
 We used the Strategy pattern to implement the clockwise and counterclockwise variants of the binary tree roll algorithm, and we utilized the Template Method pattern to create mutable and immutable versions of each variant.
 Finally, we used the Factory pattern to expose the roll strategies and made the underlying types sealed to prevent the creation of custom strategies.

-To wrap things up, we implemented a helper class to visualize the results of the roll algorithm and used it along with the tree traversals to test the correctness of our implementation.
+To wrap things up, we implemented a helper class to visualize the results of the roll algorithm and used it along with the tree traversing visitors to test the correctness of our implementation.

-The complete source code referenced in this article can be found on GitHub.
+The complete source code referenced in this article can be found here.

 Here is an example of a visitor with a single visit method, from the Chromium source code: RenderViewVisitor → RenderViewZoomer → RenderView::ForEach → RenderThreadImpl::OnSetZoomLevelForCurrentURL.